-As students complete testing, Test Administrators will use the instructions at the end of the administration script to help them sign out of TestNav.
+NEW As students complete testing each Section, Test Administrators will use the instructions at the end of the administration script to help them sign out of TestNav.
 Test Administrators may provide navigational guidance as students click through the sign out steps.
-Students should Submit their test if time allows.
-Some students may not complete all questions and therefore will not see the Submit button.
-All students should Exit TestNav, and the STC will move students to the next Section of the test.
-This will be reviewed during training.
-Students should not close their devices at the end of the Section.
+Students must Submit their test if they have completed the Section and not just close their device.
+All students taking an ELA or a mathematics assessment, whether finished with the Section or not, will be directed to exit TestNav.
+At this point, the STC will Resume students still in the Active status for ELA, Algebra II, and Geometry and move them to the next Section.
+The STC will not be able to move students to the next Section in grades 3-8 and Algebra I. Students must complete a Section before receiving a Seal Code to continue to the next Section.